vyos/vyos-documentation/docs/configuration/vpn/ipsec.rst

 we can draw our client IP addresses from.
 We provide one IPv4 and IPv6 pool.
 Authorized clients will receive an IPv4 address from the 192.0.2.128/25 prefix and an IPv6 address from the 2001:db8:2000::/64 prefix.
-We can also send some DNS nameservers down to our clients used on their connection.
+We can also send some DNS nameservers down for our clients to use with their connection.

 .. code-block::